amr28693/virtual_creature_ALife_contest_25/README.md

 # for reproduction purposes, the song used in the video can be found at: https://open.spotify.com/track/0WXrEUvhmcR8mjfJWeSNQn?si=d92dfe21ff824d22 , or: https://youtu.be/sjMEG0yF8ig?si=mO-RQw1Us07WfFIm

+# Reproduction note: The music depicted in the associated youtube video https://www.youtube.com/watch?v=dYxRJlu1SAg contains an inserted audio effect to obscure two profanities.
+These inserted audio effects were not utilized in the actual runs of creature instantiation, and were simply added to the video soundtrack to remove offensive language... to be frank, I recorded the songs myself and have heard them so many times I straight up forget I used a song with profranity for this.
+I selected the song for its length and dynamics...

 # Released under MIT License

 Copyright (c) 2013 Mark Otto.